 Criteria

-The Academic Standards Committee recommends that the faculty supervisor inform the candidate of the criteria to be used in evaluating interim papers or chapters and the completed thesis.
-In general, the Committee believes that an Honors Thesis should demonstrate the student's capacity for quality research and should give evidence of mastery of the material.
-More important than any general standard is the mutually accepted understanding of the criteria to be used by the faculty supervisor in evaluating all of the work of the candidate.
+The Academic Standards and Integrity Committee recommends that the ILR Faculty Supervisor inform the candidate of the criteria to be used in evaluating interim papers or chapters and the completed thesis.
+The Committee believes that an Honors Thesis should demonstrate the student's capacity for quality research and should give evidence of mastery of the material.
+More important than any general standard is the mutually accepted understanding of the criteria to be used by the ILR faculty supervisor in evaluating all of the work of the candidate.

 The Second Reader and the Thesis Defense